Santicar575/zero2dapp/CELO.md

 **Solutions**:

-- Ensure MetaMask is connected to Celo Sepolia
+- Ensure MetaMask is connected to Celo Mainnet
 - If prompted, approve network switch
-- Manually switch to Celo Sepolia in MetaMask
+- Manually switch to Celo Mainnet in MetaMask
 - Refresh the page after switching networks

 ### Transaction Stuck